destanol/bootcamp/README.md

 # Bootcamp Team Project

 A two page site redesign of Purevolume.com.
-The article redesigned for functionality and
+The article redesigned for functionality

 ## Built With

 * [Foundation](https://foundation.zurb.com/) - The web framework used
+* [JQuery](https://jquery.com/) - The web framework used

 ## Development Team